jon-jacky/Piety/scripts/run_timestamps.md

     :o
     :o

-(above) create two new windows that show timestamps updating, then traverse to the original *main* window.
+Then, type the *edsel* *a* (append) command.
+The cursor moves into the *main* window.
+Type two lines of text, then type the period by itself on the third line to exit append mode and get back to the *edsel* command
+prompt:

     :a
     Here is a new line ...
     Here is another
     .
     :

-(above) append lines of text in the *main* window, then exit append mode and get back to the *edsel* command prompt.

 Some interesting commands to type at the *edsel* command prompt: